-In the spring of 2012 an invasive plant disposal pilot was established.
-Disposal bins were set up at the Chetwynd, Bessborough and North Peace landfills and tipping fees were waived for private land owners.
-In the fall of 2013, this was made a regular service for the public.
+The PRRD established an invasive plant disposal pilot in 2012.
+Disposal bins were set up at the Chetwynd, Bessborough and North Peace landfills.
+The PRRD waived tipping fees for private landowners.
+This was a regular service for the public in the fall of 2013.

-In the fall of 2011, the Fort Nelson area was encouraged to become independent and the NEIPC was dismantled.
+Dismantling of the NEIPC happened in fall 2011.
 The PRRD delivers an independent weed management program within their boundaries while continuing to collaborate with the Fort Nelson group.

 In the fall of 2012, the NEIPC made a recommendation to the board of the PRRD to re-name the advisory committee to the Invasive Plant Committee of the Peace River Regional District (IPCPRRD).
-The recommendation was adopted.
+The PRRD passed the recommendation.

-2014- The Peace River Regional District explores a Progressive Compliance and Enforcement Regime
+2014-2015 The Peace River Regional District explores a Progressive Compliance and Enforcement Regime